Cold hands with wooden, immobile fingers are a real nightmare for most pianists.

 In a tensed body, the energy cannot flow and the blood circulation is weak (especially the peripheral circulation that has to reach our hands and feet).
 If the blood and the energy cannot reach your hands and feet, how on Earth can they get warm?

-If you practice piano in a state of constant tension (you have a negative attitude, you’re in a constant hurry and your arms and wrists are immobile), guess what happens?
-Yes – your hands will get (and stay!) cold no matter how many scales, Hanons and Etudes you play as a ‘warm up’!
+If you practice piano in a state of constant tension (triggered by a negative attitude, hurry or simply an incorrect technique), guess what happens?
+Yes – your hands will get (and stay!) cold no matter how many scales, Hanons and Etudes you might play as a ‘warm up’!
 A tensed practice is also extremely dangerous – this way you can easily develop a hand injury!

 2. Lack of physical movement.